severalnines/docs/faq.rst

 Can I use ClusterControl in an internetless environment?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Yes.
-However some features might not be working well, as explained in `Offline Installation <installation.html#offline-installation>`_ page.
+However some features might not be working well, as explained in :ref:`Installation - Offline Installation` page.

 Can I have a mix of different SSH users per cluster?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++